nz-trust-framework/nz-verify/README.md

 [^1]: Refer: [Land Transport (Driver Licensing) Rule 1999](https://www.legislation.govt.nz/regulation/public/1999/0100/latest/DLM281967.html?search=ts_act%40bill%40regulation%40deemedreg_land+transport_resel_25_a&p=1)

-## NZ Verify Sandbox Environment
+## NZ Verify Sandbox
 If your organisation is interested in exploring how NZ Verify can support your development of ISO-compliant digital credentials or holder apps, or if you'd like access to the sandbox environment, we’d love to hear from you.

+The sandbox can be configured to support any technically valid credential (as defined above) and to add new document types or namespaces for other use cases.

 Please contact us at [nzverifyapp@dia.govt.nz](mailto:nzverifyapp@dia.govt.nz) to start a conversation about how we can work together to enable trusted digital services in New Zealand.

-The sandbox can be configured to support any technically valid credential (as defined above) and to add new document types or namespaces for other use cases.
+If you are interested in using the NZ Verify Sandbox, please review the [Terms and Conditions of Use](SANDBOX-TERMS.md)

+Detail of the current sandbox verifier templates, and associated attributes, can be found here: [NZ Verify (Sandbox) - Verifier Templates](SANDBOX-TEMPLATES.md)

 ### Test Holder/Wallet Apps
 NZ Verify Sandbox has been successfully used with the following wallet/holder apps for testing purposes: